webpack/webpack/README.md

 You are also welcome to correct any spelling mistakes or any language issues, because my english is not perfect...

+If you want to discus something or just need help, [here is a gitter.im room](https://gitter.im/webpack/webpack).

 ## License